 Vinmetrica’s Return Policy:

-A restocking fee of 15% will be charged on all returns made within 45 days of shipment, unless items are returned for repair or warranty service.
+Customers are entitled to a full refund less a restocking fee of 15% will be charged on all returns made within 45 days of shipment, unless items are returned for repair or warranty service.
 ALL returns must be sent with a valid RMA number which we will assign to your item after you contact us.

 If you believe that you have defective equipment we will work with you to resolve the issue and repair or replace once a diagnosis has been completed.
 Please contact firstname.lastname@example.org or call +1 760 494 0597 and select Tech Support, with any questions.